Dnisde/Balancing_Robot/README.md

 # Balancing_Robot

-### This is the Repository about final proejct of EC545 - Boston University.
+### This is the Repository about final project of EC545 - Boston University.

 Team: Arduino Self-Balancing Robot: